Rounak-28/card-app/README.md

-  this project is made by me as a practice project from https://www.frontendmentor.io/
+  This project is made by me as a practice project from https://www.frontendmentor.io/